 The checksum provides basic quality control, but it does not provide robust protection against fraud.
 The algorithm is publicly available, so anybody can generate card numbers that satisfy the requirement.
 However, this is a helpful step to catch data entry errors and unsophisticated thieves quickly.

 Card Number Lengths

+Your credit card account number contains essential information for processing payments, but in many cases, you also need a security code, also called a card verification value (CVV).
 When ordering online or by phone, you typically need to provide the security code to complete your purchase.
-Those codes help to verify that you have possession of the card and that you aren’t using a stolen credit card number.
+That code helps to verify that you have possession of the card and that someone isn't using a stolen credit card number.
 Your card number may be compromised in data breaches or by card skimmers, but getting the code is an additional hurdle for thieves.

-EMV cards: Cards with a smart chip also protect your credit card number.
+EMV cards: Credit cards with a smart chip, which are known as EMV cards, also protect your credit card number.
 Instead of swiping your card and providing an unencrypted account number, you insert your card’s chip into a chip reader.

 The chip contains a processor that is able to encrypt your information as well as generate a code that is unique for a single transaction.
 That interactive process and the chip that's crucial to it are hard for would-be thieves to duplicate.

 American National Standards Institute.
 "ISO Announces Updates to the Issuer Identification Number (IIN) Standard."
 Accessed April 28, 2020.